saint1991/samples/README.md

 # Samples
-A collection of sample codes for various languages and frameworks
+A collection of sample codes for various languages, frameworks and libraries.